Create Route 53 Resolver Rules

 RDGW

-1. In the Target IP addresses, enter the two recorded AWS Managed Microsoft Active Directory IP addresses.
-Note, you need to select Add target to add a second IP address.
+1. Under Target IP addresses, enter the two recorded AWS Managed Microsoft Active Directory IP addresses.
+Note that you need to select Add target to add a second IP address.

 RDGW